miottto/mocha-unit-testing/README.md

 ⚙️ How It Works
 --------------------

 In this project, I used a **Test-Driven Development** to build a method that calculates factorial expressions.
-I put into practice the **assert** module and **Mocha** testing library to drive my development constructing an **automated test suite** that is reliable, maintainable and expressive.
+I put into practice the **assert** module and **Mocha** test framework to drive my development by constructing an **automated test suite** that is reliable, maintainable and expressive.

 📌 Technologies Used
 --------------------